-- 1. It is important that the details/facts of the grievance be recorded for future reference. - 2.
-Don't trust your memory, facts get lost with - 3.
-Obtain copies of all the documents, e.g. postings, policies, letters of discipline, schedules, logs etc. - 4.
+- It is important that the details/facts of the grievance be recorded for future reference. - Don't trust your memory, facts get lost with time. - Obtain copies of all the documents, e.g. postings, policies, letters of discipline, schedules, logs etc. - 4.
 Fill out all areas as completely as possible.